Function (computer programming): Return value

 In some languages, such as BASIC, a callable has different syntax (i.e. keyword) for a callable that returns a value vs. one that does not.

 In other languages, the syntax is the same regardless.

-In some of these languages an extra keyword is used to declare no return value; for example void in C, C++ and C#.
+In some of these languages an extra keyword is used to declare no return value, such as void in C, C++ and C#.

 In some languages, such as Python, the difference is whether the body contains a return statement with a value, and a particular callable may return with or without a value based on control flow.

 Side effects

 In many contexts, a callable may have side effect behavior such as modifying passed or global data, reading from or writing to a peripheral device, accessing a file, halting the program or the machine, or temporarily pausing program execution.

 Side effects are considered undesirable by Robert C. Martin, who is known for promoting design principles.
 Martin argues that side effects can result in temporal coupling or order dependencies.

 In strictly functional programming languages such as Haskell, a function can have no side effects, which means it cannot change the state of the program.
 Functions always return the same result for the same input.
 Such languages typically only support functions that return a value, since there is no value in a function that has neither return value nor side effect.